y-l-g/pogo/README.md

 The PHP Extension (`pogo.c`) has been stripped of business logic ("Dumb C" pattern).

-- **Raw Data Flow:** It no longer decodes JSON or inspects payloads.
-It simply passes raw strings between PHP and Go.
+- **Raw Data Flow:** It simply passes raw strings between PHP and Go.
-- **Safety:** This significantly reduces the surface area for C-based memory errors and segmentation faults.
-All complex data processing is delegated to PHP userland or Go.
 - **O(1) Select:** The `Pogo\select` implementation constructs a flat array of handles in C before passing them to Go, avoiding PHP HashTable iteration inside the Go runtime.

 ### Layer D: The Protocol & Transport